 Whereas wordpress.com is free to use it has heavy restrictions.
-For example your domain name will be yourwebsitename.wordpress.com.
+For example, your domain name will be yourwebsitename.wordpress.com.
 Also, you will have very limited customization and monetization options.
-You cannot install plugins and your theme has very basic design.
-Finally you will have very limited SEO and analytics options.
+You cannot install plugins and your theme has a very basic design.
+Finally, you will have very limited SEO and analytics options.

 Is it possible to earn money considering there is a big competition?

 Definitely, yes, it is possible to earn money.
 Especially now, in the covid era, people look more to buy things online instead of going to the physical shop.

 You should aim to provide good content with great photos and videos and write your posts regularly.
 Over time you gain some audience, and you build your reputation.
 Then, you will think of ways to monetize your blog.